 - Bachelor's: Ohio State

 Carlina DiRusso is a doctoral student in the Donald P. Bellisario College of Communications.
 An Ohio native, she earned her bachelor's degree in strategic communications from Ohio State University.
-After gaining professional experience in digital marketing and public relations in the music industry in Los Angeles, she earned a master's degree from Cleveland State University, where she honed her research interests in media psychology theory and methodology.
+After gaining professional experience in digital marketing and public relations in the music industry in Los Angeles, she earned a master's degree from Cleveland State University, where she honed her passions for research and teaching.